kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 })
 </code></pre>

 Loop through the array of arrays with a <code>.map()</code> loop.
-The <code>innerArray</code> param wll represent each single array inside <code>temperatureInfo</code>.
+The <code>innerArray</code> param will represent one of the single arrays inside <code>temperatureInfo</code> at various times.

 <pre><code class="language-javascript">
 let numbersOnlyList = []
 </code></pre>

-Inside this loop, create an empty array that will eventually contains number types only.
+Inside this loop, create an empty array that will eventually contains numbers only.

 <pre><code class="language-javascript">
 innerArray.map(index => {